MicrosoftDocs/power-platform/power-platform/sap/connect/entra-id-kerberos.md

 ## Prerequisites

 - [A Windows server that has Active Directory Domain Services](/windows-server/identity/ad-ds/deploy/install-a-new-windows-server-2012-active-directory-forest--level-200-) (AD DS).
-The domain name used in this guide is corp.bestrun.com (NetBIOS: CORP), but you can can choose any other name.
+The example domain name used in this guide is corp.bestrun.com (NetBIOS: CORP).

 - [An on-premises data gateway server](https://www.microsoft.com/download/details.aspx?id=53127), version October 2024 or newer, joined to the Active Directory domain.
 Learn more in [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).

 ## Create an SAP service account in AD DS

-If your SAP system is already configured for Kerberos-based SSO (check with your SAP Basis admin), skip this section.
+If your SAP Basis admin confirms that your SAP system is already configured for Kerberos-based SSO, skip this section.

 Perform the following steps as a domain admin.